Darby Pop Publishing

 Darby Pop Publishing is an American comic book publishing company founded in 2013 by film writer and producer Jeff Kline.
-Sixteen original series and 100+ issues/TPs have been published to date.
+It has published sixteen original series and over one hundred issues/trade paperbacks (TPs) to date.

 Creators have included Eric Garcia (City: The Mind in the Machine), John Raffo (The 7th Sword), Scott Marder/Rob Rosell/Jack Lambert (Doberman), Matthew Federman & Stephen Scaia (Dead Squad), and Kline himself (Indestructible).

-In July 2015, Darby Pop partnered with Magnetic Press and released Side-Kicked by Russell Brettholtz, Dead Man's Party by Jeff Marsick, Fake Empire by Eric Palicki, The Living Finger by Garth Matthams, and Sweet Lullaby by A.J.
+In July 2015, Darby Pop Publishing partnered with Magnetic Press and released Side-Kicked by Russell Brettholtz, Dead Man's Party by Jeff Marsick, Fake Empire by Eric Palicki, The Living Finger by Garth Matthams, and Sweet Lullaby by A.J.
 Scherkenbach.

-In October 2015, Darby Pop announced a collaboration with Bruce Lee Entertainment to produce Bruce Lee: The Dragon Rises, which chronicles the return of the beloved actor, philosopher, teacher, and — of course — martial artist in a present-day, all-ages comedy/action/adventure.
-In January 2018, Darby Pop announced another collaboration with Bruce Lee Entertainment: Bruce Lee: The Walk of the Dragon by Nicole Dubuc (Star Wars: Rebels, My Little Pony, Transformers: Rescue Bots).
+In October 2015, Darby Pop Publishing announced a collaboration with Bruce Lee Entertainment to produce Bruce Lee: The Dragon Rises: a present-day, all-ages comedy/action/adventure comic that chronicles the return of the legendary actor, philosopher, teacher, and martial artist.

+In January 2018, Darby Pop Publishing announced another collaboration with Bruce Lee Entertainment: Bruce Lee: The Walk of the Dragon by Nicole Dubuc (Star Wars: Rebels, My Little Pony, Transformers: Rescue Bots).